 18.01: Purpose

-The purpose of 110 CMR 18.00 et seq. is to establish standardized procedures for the Department and Department funded or operated programs regarding the review of criminal records of candidates for employment or regular volunteer or training positions, as well as for foster and pre-adoptive parents.
-The Criminal History Systems Board (CHSB) has authorized Executive Office of Health and Human Services (EOHHS) agencies and their vendor agencies to receive criminal record information regarding present or prospective employees in any program funded or operated by such agencies.
-The CHSB has also authorized DSS to receive criminal record information regarding present or prospective foster and adoptive parents and their household members.
+The purpose of 110 CMR 18.00 et seq. is to establish standardized procedures for the Department and its Vendor Programs regarding the review of Department history, criminal records and Sex Offender Registry Information of candidates for employment or regular volunteer or training positions, as well as for foster and pre-adoptive parents, their household members or frequent visitors to their homes.
+The Department of Criminal Justice Information Services (CJIS) has authorized Executive Office of Health and Human Services (EOHHS), its agencies and vendors to receive criminal record information regarding current or prospective employees and volunteers in any program funded or operated by such agencies.
+Pursuant to M.G.L. c.
+6, § 172B CJIS also authorized DCF to receive criminal record information regarding current or prospective foster and adoptive parents and their household members.
+The Commonwealth has received authorization under 42 USC, § 16962 for DCF to receive fingerprint information from the Federal Bureau of Investigation (FBI) on Foster and Pre-Adoptive parents and authorized under Public Law 92-544 to receive fingerprint information on Foster/Pre-Adoptive parents household members age 15 and older.

 18.02: Policy

-In order to ensure that employees or other persons regularly providing client or support services, including foster/pre-adoptive parents, in any program or facility of the Department or in vendor agency programs funded by the Department are appropriate for serving in their positions with potential for unsupervised contact, a Criminal Offender Record Information (CORI) check shall be performed on candidates for positions in such programs or facilities, as provided in 110 CMR 18.00.
-It is the policy of EOHHS and the Department that convictions of certain crimes pose an unacceptable risk to the vulnerable populations served by the Department and its vendor agencies.
-110 CMR 18.00 sets forth minimum standards.
+It is the policy of EOHHS and DCF that individuals convicted of certain crimes pose an unacceptable risk to the vulnerable populations served by the Department and its Vendor Programs.
+To ensure that employees, persons regularly providing client or support services, and persons in regular unsupervised contact with client(s) including foster/pre-adoptive parents, their household members and frequent visitors are appropriate for serving Department clients, a background record check, as provided in 110 CMR 18.00, shall be performed on such individuals for positions in such programs or facilities, and on Foster/Pre-adoptive parents and their household members and frequent visitors.

 18.03: Scope

-110 CMR 18.00 applies to
+The Department adopts the EOHHS CORI regulations, 101 CMR 15.00, to apply to

-applicants for positions, including employment, trainee, volunteer or intern, which entail potential unsupervised client contact in the Department and/or Department funded vendor agency programs that provide people with Department services
+Candidates for positions, in the Department and/or Department Vendor Programs that provide people with Department services, including employment, trainee, volunteer or intern, which entail potential unsupervised client contact.

-persons seeking to apply to become foster/pre-adoptive parents, foster/pre-adoptive parent applicants and foster/pre-adoptive parents for Department and any vendor agency providing foster or adoptive services for Department

 candidates for positions in the Department, including employment, trainee, volunteer or intern, which do not entail the potential for unsupervised client contact

-At the discretion of the Department vendor agency programs, the scope of 110 CMR 18.00 may be expanded to include volunteers, interns, students or other persons regularly offering support to any program or facility in either a paid or unpaid capacity whose services do not entail the potential for unsupervised client contact.
+At the discretion of the Department Vendor Programs, the scope of 110 CMR 18.00 may be expanded to include volunteers, interns, students or other persons regularly offering support to any program or facility in either a paid or unpaid capacity whose services do not entail the potential for unsupervised client contact.